leads-project/gora-infinispan/README.md

 The key interest of Gora is to offer a direct support for Hadoop to the data stores that implement its API.
 Under the hood, such a feature comes from a bridge between the [ImputFormat](http://gora.apache.org/current/api/apidocs-0.6/org/apache/gora/mapreduce/GoraInputFormat.html) and [OutputFormat](http://gora.apache.org/current/api/apidocs-0.6/org/apache/gora/mapreduce/GoraOutputFormat.html) classes and the [DataStore](http://gora.apache.org/current/api/apidocs-0.6/org/apache/gora/store/DataStore.html) class.

-This Infinispan support for Gora pass all the unit tests of the framework.
-All the querying operations are handled at the server side, and splitting a query allows to execute it at each of the Infinispan server, close to the data.
-Thanks to this last feature, map-reduce jobs that run atop of Infinisapn are locality-aware.
+This Infinispan support for Gora passes all the unit tests of the framework.
+All the querying operations are handled at the server side.
+Query splitting is also supported and it allows a query to execute locally at each of the Infinispan server, close to the data.
+Thanks to this last feature, Hadoop MapReduce jobs that run atop of Infinisapn are locality-aware.

 ## Code Sample

-In the samples below, we first duplicate a query across all the servers, then we execute two filtering operations.
+In the sample below, we first split a query across all the servers, then we execute two filtering operations, before asserting the validity of our result.

 ```java
 Utils.populateEmployeeStore(employeeStore, NEMPLOYEE);